makerdao/developer.makerdao.com/dai/1/cli.md

 ```
 dai bite            initiate liquidation of an undercollateral cup
-dai boom            buy some amount of sai to process joy (surplus)
+dai boom            buy some amount of dai to process joy (surplus)
-dai bust            sell some amount of sai to process woe (bad debt)
+dai bust            sell some amount of dai to process woe (bad debt)
 dai cage            lock the system and initiate settlement
-dai cash            cash in sai balance for gems after cage
+dai cash            cash in dai balance for gems after cage
 dai cupi            get the last cup id
 dai cups            list cups created by you
-dai draw            issue the specified amount of sai stablecoins
+dai draw            issue the specified amount of dai stablecoins
 dai drip            recalculate the internal debt price
-dai exit            sell SKR for gems
+dai exit            sell PETH for gems
-dai free            remove excess SKR collateral from a cup
+dai free            remove excess PETH collateral from a cup
 dai give            transfer ownership of a cup
 dai heal            cancel debt
-dai help            print help about sai(1) or one of its subcommands
+dai help            print help about dai(1) or one of its subcommands
-dai join            buy SKR for gems
+dai join            buy PETH for gems
-dai lock            post additional SKR collateral to a cup
+dai lock            post additional PETH collateral to a cup
 dai open            create a new cup (collateralized debt position)
 dai prod            recalculate the accrued holder fee (par)
 dai safe            determine if a cup is safe